Jake Matthews (American football): Professional career

+In the 2016 season, Matthews and the Falcons won the NFC Championship against the Green Bay Packers, 44-21, with Matthews facing off against his cousin Clay Matthews III.
+In Super Bowl LI, the Falcons faced the New England Patriots where, Matthews played every offensive snap, as the Falcons lost in overtime to the Patriots, 34–28, giving up a 28–3 lead.
+With the Falcons leading, 28–20, with less than five minutes left in the fourth quarter, Matthews was flagged for offensive holding following a sack, both of which proved costly in the end, as they pushed the Falcons out of field goal range, thereby erasing an opportunity for them to put the game away.

 On April 25, 2017, the Falcons picked up the fifth-year option on Matthews' contract.
 He started all 16 games at left tackle for the third straight year for the Falcons in 2017.

 On July 27, 2018, Matthews signed a five-year, $75 million contract extension with the Falcons.

-On January 23, 2019, Matthews was named to his first Pro Bowl as a replacement for Redskins offensive tackle Trent Williams.
+On January 23, 2019, Matthews was named to his first Pro Bowl, as a replacement for Redskins offensive tackle Trent Williams.

-During the 2020 season, Matthews played in all 16 games, allowing only three quarterback sacks, six quarterback hits, and three total penalties on 1,113 offensive snaps.
+During the 2020 season, Matthews played in all 16 games, allowing only three sacks, six quarterback hits, and three total penalties on 1,113 offensive snaps.
 For his 2020 performance, he earned a 75.5 overall Pro Football Focus grade, with a 84.0 grade in pass blocking and 57.4 grade in run blocking.
 His pass blocking ranked 9th among all tackles in the NFL and his run blocking ranked 47th.
-The 75.5 overall grade was the lowest he received since the 2016 season.
-Matthews has played at least 1,000 snaps every season since 2015.
+The 75.5 overall grade was the lowest he had received since the 2016 season.
+As of the end of the 2024 season, Matthews has played at least 1,000 snaps every season since 2015.

 On March 14, 2022, Matthews signed a three-year, $52.5 million extension with the Falcons.
 By the end of November 2022, Matthews started 138 consecutive regular season games, the longest active streak for a left tackle in the NFL.
+By the end of the 2024 season, Matthews has started 174 consecutive regular season games at left tackle for the Falcons, by far the longest active streak in professional football.

+On March 9, 2025, Matthews and the Falcons agreed to a two-year, $45 million contract extension.